 You shouldn’t take any chances when caring for your baby’s health.
 You might not be a huge believer in excessive medication, but babies are different.
 They’re more prone to certain problems, and their bodies are just getting used to being in the world.
 So while this is a discussion about the benefits of essential oils, I am not advocating that you try to replace traditional medication with essential oils or ignore your doctor’s recommendations in favor of them.

-Having said that though, medication doesn’t work wonders, and you could be doing everything right and still have a baby who’s experiencing unnecessary discomfort and pain.
-There’s no essential oil out there that’s going to cure any serious problems, but there are some which can help to ease that pain and discomfort.
+Having said that, though, medication doesn’t work wonders, and you could be doing everything right and still have a baby who’s experiencing unnecessary discomfort and pain.
+There’s no essential oil out there that will cure any serious problems, but there are some that can help ease that pain and discomfort.

 Before we get into how to use oils and the different benefits of different oils, let’s first run through some precautions that you should take:

 How Essential Oils Can Benefit Your Baby’s Health

 As is recommended by the American Association of Naturopathic Physicians, you should steer clear of using essential oils to help babies who are under three months old, and give them a bit more time to adjust before you start incorporating that.